murny/feedbackbin/README.md

 ## Deployment
 TODO: Need to add more info here, but essentially we use [Kamal](https://github.com/basecamp/kamal)

+### Server Provisioning

+You will need to acquire a VPS (a cheap Digital Ocean droplet or hetzner vps should be more than fine depending on your needs)

+Server hardening:
+ - add your ssh key to the vps
+ - force ssh only via ssh key (e.g set `PasswordAuthentication no` in `/etc/ssh/sshd_config` then `systemctl restart ssh`)
+ - setup a basic firewall for your server which allows outgoing traffic but denys all traffic except for port 22/80/443.
+ - update/upgrade/remove/clean up packages on the system
+ - many more things...fail2ban? etc? need to improve these docs

+Domain/DNS:
+- Create a CNAME and A DNS record for your VPS

+Kamal
+- update deploy.yml to your server information
+- Set env var for KAMAL_REGISTRY_PASSWORD and your master key file
+- run `kamal setup` to deploy application

-Will need to add docs here for setting up a VPS/Adding let's encrypt and configuration/commands required.
+Will need to add docs here for setting up a VPS/Provisioning and kamal configuration/commands required.

 ## Contributing
 TODO: Need to add more info here